benbardev/benbardev.github.io/_posts/2023-05-14-cloud_learner.md

 ```

 Here, I train the model (vision_learner) starting with the pre-trained image model resnet34.
-The is evaluated using the error_rate which is the 1 - accurancy calculated from mean of the difference between the predictions and the target.
+The is evaluated using the error_rate which is the 1 - accuracy calculated from mean of the difference between the predictions and the target.
 Lower is better for error rate.

-Next, I used the FastAI learning rate finder to idenfy an optimum learning rate for training the model.
+Next, I used the FastAI learning rate finder to identify an optimum learning rate for training the model.

 ```python